RagnaCron/docs/README.md

 Or, just use this repo as is to document your stuff, (You should drop the origin/master from your clone) If this is so, you still have to do section 1 & 2.

-There are still some WARRING's running around in this LaTeX repo, fixes are on its way, but as I am still laking fundamental knowledge of LaTeX this may take some time.

 ### Possible font problem
 A fue option to fix this if needed, is to install these fonts, delete some set instructions in the manual.cls file that define the usage of these fonts or use your own.